narenndhra/liveipfinder/README.md

-# PingPortRecon - Enterprise IP & Port Scanner
+# liveipfinder - Enterprise IP & Port Scanner

-PingPortRecon is a stealthy, enterprise-ready network scanner that:
+liveipfinder is a stealthy, enterprise-ready network scanner that:
 - **Pings hosts first**
 - **Scans ports only on hosts that did not respond to ping**
 - Minimizes network noise while giving accurate results.